The Xometry app works best with JavaScript enabled!

 What Is the Minimum Memory of SolidWorks and Onshape?

 SolidWorks saves files natively as one of the following: SLDPRT, SLDASM, SLDDRW, or SLDDRT.
 However, SolidWorks can also import and export files in over 30 different file types with the use of Spatial’s 3D InterOp tool.
-The most common neutral file formats used to import or export are: IGES, STEP, or STL.
+The most common neutral file formats used to import or export are IGES, STEP, or STL.
 Onshape files are stored on a cloud service, so the file format is not important.
-Onshape can also import files from universal formats such as: ACIS, JT, STEP, IGES, Parasolid, OBJ, and STL.
+Onshape can also import files from universal formats such as ACIS, JT, STEP, IGES, Parasolid, OBJ, and STL.

 SolidWorks vs. Onshape – User Experience

 The user experience of Onshape is generally rated to be better because it is easier to use day to day.
-This is because Onshape files are stored in the cloud meaning users do not have to have very expensive hardware to operate it and can access their files off of any device.
+This is because Onshape files are stored in the cloud meaning users do not have to have very expensive hardware to operate it and can access their files from any device.
 On the other hand, SolidWorks is a better experience for professional CAD users who model complex shapes.

 Learning Curve of SolidWorks and Onshape